Humanitarian immigration relief

 Choosing the wrong remedy

-Crime victimization, trafficking, family abuse, asylum, and parole are not interchangeable.
-Filing the wrong case can waste time and expose sensitive facts without a valid legal basis.
+Crime victim cases, trafficking cases, VAWA, asylum, and parole are different.
+Filing the wrong case can waste time.
+It may also reveal private facts without a sound legal reason.

 Inconsistent facts or timelines

-Differences among declarations, police reports, medical records, prior filings, and interviews can create credibility concerns that must be addressed honestly.
+Conflicts between statements, police reports, medical records, past filings, and interviews can raise questions.
+Any conflict should be explained honestly.

 Assuming hardship is enough

-Serious hardship deserves compassion, but immigration benefits require proof of precise statutory elements.
-Sympathy alone does not establish eligibility.
+Serious hardship matters, but immigration benefits still require proof of specific legal rules.
+Hardship alone does not prove that a person qualifies.

 Submitting weak or unorganized evidence